-As the H-1B application deadline is April 1 and Winter degree conferral does not occur until after this date (or just before), the Office of the University Registrar provides a Degree Certification Letter for H-1B for eligible students graduating Winter term who are applying for the H-1B visa and have completed all school/department and University degree requirements.
+As the H-1B application deadline is April 1st and Winter degree conferral does not occur until after this date (or just before), the Office of the University Registrar provides a degree certification letter for eligible students graduating Winter term who are applying for the H-1B visa and have completed all school/department and University degree requirements.

 The Office of the University Registrar is responsible for determining degree candidates to be recommended to the Academic Senate for degree conferral.
 Departments, chairs, and schools do not have authority to confirm completion of both University and department/school requirements and thus should not provide certification letters confirming completion of all degree requirements.

 Students conferring degrees in all terms except Winter term should request an official transcript in their student Axess account after the degree conferral date of their graduation term.
 The official transcript indicates the results of all work completed and degrees awarded.
 See Certifications and Verifications for details on requesting degree verification.